Blog post by Gwen

 This morning the wife and I were walking along the Danforth when we stumbled across this store.
 I took a quick peak in and I was very impressed.
 They had a huge selections of soaps and creams and colognes.
 Anything I could ever ask for was available…..Anyone in Toronto should check them out!”

-William Penhaligon was a Cornish barber who moved to London in the 1860s.
-Along with his son Walter, he created and sold skin treatments, tonics, and scents for men and in 1870, he founded his eponymous fragrance house.
-In 1874, he opened his first boutique on Jermyn Street.
+William Penhaligon was a Cornish barber who moved from Penzance to London in 1889.
+Along with his son, Walter, he created and sold skin treatments, tonics, and scents for men, and in 1870, he founded his eponymous fragrance house.
+In 1874, he opened his first boutique on Jermyn Street, where gentlemen flocked for the latest grooming trends and exciting fragrances.
 He opened his second shop at 33 St James Street a little while later.
 No. 33 is named for that shop.

-It opens fresh and citrusy with orange, grapefruit and bergamot.
-The bitterness of the bergamot is echoed by bitter, herbal artemisia.
+On me, it opens fresh, bright and citrusy, with notes of orange, grapefruit, and bergamot.
+The bitterness of the bergamot is echoed by the herbal bitterness of artemisia.
 Coriander and clary sage heightened the herbal aspect of the opening.
-I am a sucker for herbal openings, so I am happy to drift here for a while until a note of aromatic lavender appears, its floral aspect enriched by violet, jasmine, rose, geranium and lily of the valley.
-Black pepper, ginger, saffron and cardamom gently warm it up.
-The lavender gently dominates a smooth, seamless heart and smells gorgeous – just gorgeous.
+I am a sucker for herbal openings, so I am happy to drift here for a while until a note of aromatic lavender appears.
+It’s fresh, floral and slightly camphorous.
+These aspects are heightened by notes of violet, jasmine, rose, geranium and lily of the valley.
+Black pepper, ginger, saffron and cardamom bring a gentle warmth to the flowers.
+The lavender anchors a smooth, seamless heart while smelling gorgeous.
 The base is dry and woody from vetiver and cedar, tempered with a light sweetness from Tonka bean, amber and vanilla, with a rich note of tobacco threading through it.
 Moss gives it a whiff of the forest, while musk keeps it warm and sensuous.

-On me, this aromatic fougère is a skin scent with a drydown that is smooth, clean and refined as a gentleman’s scent should be.
+This aromatic fougère is a skin scent with a drydown that is smooth, clean and refined as a classic gentleman’s scent should be.

 No. 33 isn’t a big, brash birthday celebration so much as it is a distinguished marking of an event and a beautiful olfactory tribute to William Penhaligon’s legacy.